Sam Vimes: Other media

 While there have been a number of amateur stage productions of the books, a professional adaptation of Guards!
 Guards! went on tour in 1998.
 Vimes was played by Paul Darrow, best known for his role in Blake's 7.

-Vimes also appeared in the game Discworld Noir.
+Vimes also appeared in the game Discworld Noir, voiced by Rob Brydon.

 Reception and legacy

 Discussing Pratchett's legacy in The Guardian, Andrew Brown wrote that Vimes "may be the most fully realised decent man in modern literature," while the Hollywood Reporter has described him as "Inspector Morse-meets-Humphrey Bogart-esque".

 The Cretaceous conifer species Pseudotorellia vimesiana is named after Sam Vimes.

 In episode 3.4 "Coda" of the TV series Endeavour, Inspector Fred Thursday states that his old mentor was "Sergeant Vimes, Cable Street".

-In 2022, the Terry Pratchett Estate authorized Jack Monroe to use the "Vimes Boots Index" as the name of a price index she devised to document inflation in prices of basic necessities.
-The name comes from a passage in Men at Arms in which Vimes muses on the expensive nature of poverty.
-As of 20 July 2022, this index does not exist.